-Regular ID Cards provide identification for the following purposes: Dining Commons purchases, use of the college

-Library, transactions at the Financial Services Office and Records Office, special functions on campus, purchases by personal check at local businesses, and identification of students for campus security purposes.
-Should a card be lost or stolen, notification must be made to the Student Life Office before the student's obligation for any misuse of the card will end.
-A \$15-\$20 fee is charged to replace lost or stolen ID cards.
+Regular ID Cards provide identification for the following purposes: Dining Commons purchases, use of the college Library, transactions at the Financial Services Office and Records Office, special functions on campus, and identification of students for campus security purposes.
+Should a card be lost or stolen, notification must be made to the Student & Spiritual Life Office before the student's obligation for any misuse of the card will end.
+A \$20 fee is charged to replace lost or stolen ID cards.